 Faculty should provide grades according to the traditional grading mode set for their class.
-An adjusted grading policy is in place that will allow students more flexibility in how these grades are noted on their transcripts; details can be found at Adjusted Grading Policy.
+The adjusted grading policy is no longer in effect.

-I have additional questions related to teaching remotely and academic policies.
+I have additional questions related to teaching and academic policies.
 Who should I ask?

-Please begin by asking your department chair, who will be an excellent resource at this time.
+Please begin by asking your department chair, who will be your best resource at this time.